potsky/laravel-localization-helpers/README.md

 ...
 ```

 ## Configuration

+To configure your fresh installed package, please create a configuration file by executing :

+`php artisan config:publish potsky/laravel-localization-helpers`

+Then you can modify the configuration in file `app/config/packages/potsky/laravel-localization-helpers/config.php`.

 ## Usage

+### `localization:missing`

-- `localization:missing` : this command parses all your code and generate according lang files in all `lang/XXX/` directories.
+This command parses all your code and generate according lang files in all `lang/XXX/` directories.

+Use `php artisan help localization:missing` for more informations about options.

+*Examples*

+...

 ## Support